I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

 \section{Anonymization under Test}

-Prepared with a practical definition of code anonymity, we can now take a look at different approaches for protecting the identity of developers.
-Our goal is to put these approaches to the test and assess how well they can realize $k$-uncertainty in different attribution scenarios.
-In particular, we study a \emph{static scenario}, where the adversary is unaware of the anonymization (\autoref{sec:results-stat-attr}), and an \emph{adaptive scenario}, where she adapts the attribution to the anonymization \mbox{(\autoref{sec:results-adapt-attr})}.
-Before presenting these tests, however, we first introduce the \emph{candidate techniques} for anonymization \mbox{(\autoref{sec:cand-anonym-})} and our \emph{evaluation setup} (\autoref{sec:evaluation-setup}).
+Prepared with a practical definition of anonymity, we can now take a look at different approaches for protecting developers.
+Our goal is to put these approaches to the test and assess how well they can realize $k$-uncertainty in different scenarios.
+In particular, we study a \emph{static scenario}, where the adversary is unaware of the anonymization, and an \emph{adaptive scenario}, where she adapts the attribution to it.
+Before presenting these tests, we introduce the \emph{candidate techniques} for anonymization and our \emph{evaluation setup}.